Regret Bounds for Gaussian-Process Optimization in Large Domains: Introduction

 \subsubsection{Adaptive Submodularity}

-The adaptive submodularity framework of \cite{golovin11adaptive} is in principle well suited for the kind of analysis we are interested in.
+The adaptive-submodularity framework of \cite{golovin11adaptive} is in principle well suited for the kind of analysis we are interested in.
 However, we will show that the problem at hand is not adaptively submodular, but our proof is inspired by that framework.